 Three (3) years of the General Experience must have been at the full advanced working level in the oversight of the development or administration of an educational bureau, system, operation, school or service.

-Note: For State employees, this is interpreted at the level of Education Consultant.
+NOTE: For state employees, this experience is interpreted at the level of an Education Consultant.

 This replaces the existing specification for the class of Education Bureau Chief in Salary Group MP 70 approved effective April 1, 2022.
 (Revised to expand class use to Department of Aging and Disability Services) Item No. 22-032